omidfarhang/omid.dev/content/posts/2010-04-07-security-awareness-many-levels-many-things.en.md

 lang: en
 category: techblog
 ---
-Rob VandenBrink has written a piece on the SANS web site Diary (<a href="http://isc.sans.org/diary.html?storyid=8581" target="_blank">&#8220;The Many Paths to Security Awareness&#8221;</a>) with an interesting take on the very large topic of computer security awareness.
+Rob VandenBrink has written a piece on the SANS web site Diary (<a href="http://isc.sans.org/diary.html?storyid=8581" target="_blank">“The Many Paths to Security Awareness”</a>) with an interesting take on the very large topic of computer security awareness.

 <span>“Security Awareness does not mean the same thing to everyone in a company,” </span>sums up his point.